sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

     Copy e:\images\winre_bak.wim c:\windows\system32\recovery\winre.wim

-## Finalize and Capture Manufacturing Image
+## Finalize and capture the manufacturing image

-1. Delete installation folders and files that have been created of the preloaded applications which are for example*, C:\Office-SingleImagev15.4-Setup*.
+1. Delete installation folders and files that have been created of the preloaded applications which are for example, *C:\Office-SingleImagev15.4-Setup*.
 Existance of these folders may increase the size of .wim file when the image of Windows drive gets captured.

-2. If SysPrep Tool is open, close it and open Command Prompt in Administrator mode
+2. If the SysPrep Tool is open, close it and open a command prompt as an Administrator.

 3. Generalize the image by using answerfile with additional settings.